-Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or interest that it is a second of the second social characteristics that it promotes?
+Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or indicated that it was noted.

+social characteristics that it promotes?

-How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
+• How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?